Ocotillo Ventures acquires and operates small businesses long term, preserving their legacy while investing in their future.

 An initial, confidential conversation to share basic information and establish whether there is mutual fit.
 No commitment required on either side.

-A non-binding, early-stage step to align on price expectations before investing more time.
-Keeps both parties honest about fit from the start.
+A non-binding, early-stage step to align on price expectations before.
+Ensuring fit from the start.

-The transaction closes and I work with you on a thoughtful handoff.
+The transaction closes and we work together on a thoughtful handoff.
 Continuity for employees, customers, and operations is the priority.

 Processes get reviewed, tightened, and where needed, rebuilt.
 The goal is efficiency and consistency without sacrificing the quality your customers already expect.

-New market opportunities and adjacent service lines get evaluated deliberately, not chased.
+New market opportunities and adjacent service lines get evaluated deliberately.
 Growth needs to make sense for the business and the team, not just the numbers.

-Tools get adopted when they solve a real problem, not because they are new.
+Tools get adopted when they solve a real problem.
 The right technology improves both the customer experience and how the team does its work.

 Whether you are actively exploring a sale or just beginning to think about what a transition looks like, a conversation costs nothing.
 Brokers are welcome to reach out directly as well.